Work-Study and Job Opportunities

 Peer tutors - students are paid to tutor other students on campus.
 Watch your email for notification.

 Phone-a-thon workers – the Advancement office hires students to make phone calls during fund-raising drives.
 Watch your email for notification.
-These funds are paid directly to the student and are not considered financial aid.
+These funds are paid directly to the student as part time employees of the university.

 Tele-counselors– the Admissions office hires students to make phone calls to potential students during the year.
 Applications are available in spring of each year.
 Watch your email for notification.
-These funds are paid directly to the student and are not considered financial aid.
+These funds are paid directly to the student as part time employees of the university.

 The Office of Financial Aid at Schreiner University is committed to assisting students in obtaining the best financial aid award possible.
 However, it is the student’s responsibility to comply with all requirements necessary to complete the financial aid process.
 In addition, the Office of Financial Aid is not responsible for the student's financial obligations to Schreiner University.
 Each student must verify their account balance and make arrangements for any amounts not covered by financial aid.